Structural Plasticity

 Intracellular calcium concentration [Ca2+] is used to indirectly measure the mean electrical activity of the neuron, since it increases when neurons spike, and otherwise decreases over time.

-When synaptic elements are available, they can create new synapses with other compatible elements.
-If they recede, the corresponding synapse is destroyed.
-Global connectivity is updated in the network on a much slower timescale than changes in electrical activity.
+When synaptic elements are available, they can randomly create new synapses with other compatible elements.
+If they recede, the corresponding synapse is removed.
+This model has been implemented and made available on the NEST simulator by Dr Sandra Diaz [3].
+In this implementation, global connectivity is updated in the network on a much slower timescale than changes in electrical activity.

 The algorithm consists of three repeating parts:

-1. Calcium concentration in neurons are updated based on
+1. Calcium concentration in neurons is updated based on

-Using this algorithm, the network is constantly rewired until an stable configuration of connections leads to the desired average electrical activity.
-Using simple homeostatic rules, this algorithm can also be used to fill gaps of information in networks where detailed connectivity is absent, incomplete or has been removed to simulate lesions.
+Using this algorithm, the network is constantly rewired until a stable configuration of connections leads to the desired average electrical activity.
+Using simple homeostatic rules, this algorithm can also be used to fill information gaps in networ

 Fig.1: Changes in calcium concentration related to the number of synapses created between two populations, one excitatory and one inhibitory.